replicatedhq/help-center/content/docs/kubernetes/customer-installations/high-availability.md

 {{< linked_headline "Known Issues" >}}

 - Airgapped bundles and licenses are synced to all master nodes every hour.
 If the first master is lost before the sync completes, some release management features of the Replicated console will be unavailable.
-- Support for upgrading the control plane endpoint ("load balancer address") is limited to changing from a single master IP address to a true load balancer.
-When changing from one load balancer to another it is possible to get certificate errors due to incorrect SANs.
 - The [application shell alias](https://help.replicated.com/docs/kubernetes/packaging-an-application/application-properties/#shell-alias) will only work on the node on which the Replicated pod is scheduled.
 - When two masters are joined simultaneously, Etcd can fail due to not enough started members.